 Sites in a multisite network are registered as subdomains, subdirectories of the root domain (subdirectory) or with their own domain in a multidomain network.
 For each of these sites, there can be multiple levels of access.
 All sites in the network have the same choice of themes and plugins because they are installed globally - but content and look can differ enormously between sites.
 The themes and plugins are installed globally, but which ones are used on the individual websites can be decided individually.

 These features make a WordPress multisite useful in many ways.
 Nevertheless, there are a lot of cases where a multisite network is not the best solution.

 The Multisite function was introduced in 2010 in WordPress version 3.0 and has since become a very common way to manage multiple website installations.
 Often, the decision for a WordPress multisite setup turns out to be problematic in retrospect - this happens mainly when individual pages have become too individual and are now to be converted into individual websites.
-But more about that later!
+But more on that later!

 Most important features